walindi/Pomodoro/README.md

 3. Work on the task for the 25 minutes without distraction
 4. Take 5 minute break when alarm sounds
 5. After every 4 pomodoros, takes a longer 20-30 minute break

+I therefore created a Bash Script for this.
+I however like to take a break evry 30 minutes